applied-systems-biology/jipipe-website/content/_index.md

 # Macro programming for everyone!

-ACAQ5 is a graphical batch processing programming language for [ImageJ](https://fiji.sc/).
+JIPipe is a graphical batch processing programming language for [ImageJ](https://fiji.sc/).
 It comes with an easy-to-use graphical macro editor that requires no programming knowledge.
 Image processing steps can be added to the user interface and connected to form powerful and complex pipelines that can be easily scaled up and down.